The Last of Sheila: Plot

-On the second day, Christine is nearly killed when someone turns the boat's propellers on while she is swimming near them.
-Christine becomes hysterical with shock when the rest of the guests come to her rescue.
-The second game secret is revealed to be "YOU are a HOMOSEXUAL."
-In the evening, Greene goes ahead to the designated island and prepares for the "game" ahead of the guests.
-It takes place in a monastery, with all guests dressed in hooded monks’ robes; in addition to the robe, Greene is dressed up as Alice, with a wig and makeup.
-Greene falls out of a confessional box with bloody wounds on his face, dead.
-Later that evening, when the guests gather together on the yacht to discuss the game, they notice that Greene has not returned.
-When Greene hasn’t show up the next day, the guests return ashore to the monastery, and discover his corpse.
-Although the group initially assumes that Greene died when a stone column collapsed during the storm, Parkman points out several clues that suggest otherwise.
+On the second day, Christine almost dies when someone turns the boat's propellers on while she is swimming near them.
+The second secret is revealed to be "YOU are a HOMOSEXUAL".
+In the evening, Greene goes to the designated island and prepares for the "game" ahead of the guests.
+It takes place in a monastery, with all guests dressed in hooded monks' robes; in addition to the robe, Greene is dressed up as Alice, with a wig and makeup.
+The game does not run as smoothly as in the first night.
+The following day, the guests discuss the game on the yacht, and notice that Greene has not returned.
+Returning to the monastery, they discover his corpse.